C Function

 Details

-Used to define a path to a directory containing shared libraries.
+It is used to determine the path to the directory containing shared libraries.
 For example:

 /user/project/third_party